postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Collaborating in another user's public workspace

-To collaborate with someone else in their public workspace, open the **Workspace** menu and select the workspace you want to work in.
+To collaborate with someone else in their public workspace, select **Workspaces** from the header, and then select the workspace you want to work in.

 For **collections** and **environments**, [create a fork](/docs/collaborating-in-postman/version-control-for-collections/#forking-a-collection) and request to merge changes using a [pull request](/docs/collaborating-in-postman/version-control-for-collections/#creating-pull-requests).

 For **APIs**, select the API and version.
 Select the **Definition** tab and then select **Request Access** to request an editor role.

 You can access public workspaces using the Postman Explore page's [**Workspaces** category](https://www.postman.com/explore/workspaces).
-You can also access the public workspaces that you own or are a member of using the **Workspaces** selector at the top of Postman.
+You can also access the public workspaces that you own or are a member of using **Workspaces** in the header.

 ![Access public workspaces](https://assets.postman.com/postman-docs/accessing-public-workspaces.jpg)

-You can view who's active in a public workspace via the list of avatars in the top right corner of Postman.
+You can view who's active in a public workspace via the list of avatars in the Postman header.
 This list will include all active users with [public profiles](/docs/getting-started/postman-account/#making-your-profile-public) as well as users who've chosen to remain anonymous by not enabling their public profile.

 <img alt="Active users in public workspace" src="https://assets.postman.com/postman-docs/presence-public-workspace-v9.15.jpg" width="250px"/>